How Much Does A Ski Trip REALLY Cost? (More Thank You Think)

 Using booking sites such as Liftopia can save you 10% or more when you purchase your tickets ahead of time.
 Some ski resorts allow you to reload your ticket online at a lower price.
 So you can skip the lines and save a few bucks for hot cocoa later.

-4. Plan Your Ski Holiday Plenty of Time in Advance
+4. Plan Your Ski Trip Plenty of Time in Advance

 Look out for early-bird packages as early as September through October.
 They could save you as much as 50% at some ski resorts.